 How do online stock brokers work?

-✔️When you find an online stock broker that you like, you will initially need to open an account.
+When you’ve chosen what you consider to be the best online stock broker that you like, you will initially need to open an account on their trading platform.
 You’ll need to provide some personal information, such as your name, address, date of birth and social security number.
 Moreover, as per financial regulations, you will also need to provide some ID (such as a passport or driver’s license).

 How do Stock Broker Fees Work?

-💵Alternatively, other low fee stock brokers like Stash Invest will simply charge a monthly fee for using its platform, which amounts to just $1.
+Alternatively, other low fee stock brokers like Stash Invest will simply charge a monthly fee for using its trading platform, which amounts to just $1.
 This is more beneficial if you plan to trade frequently, rather than paying a fixed fee for every trade you make.

 If you’re just a regular trader that is looking to use your own savings to trade, then you’ll simply need a traditional cash account.
 This means that you can only buy and invest stocks with the money you have in your stock broker account.